ryo-ohki-code/sideshift-payment-integration-node/README.md

   }
 }
 ```
-settleData: Destination wallet information from getDestinationWallet()
+settleData: Destination wallet information from getSettleWallet()
 depositAmount: Calculated cryptocurrency amount to pay
 pairData: Exchange pair information including rate, minimum, and maximum limits

 And then use createCryptocurrencyPayment() to get the shift object (see point 3 bellow).

 ### If you want control over each step:
-1. Get Destination Wallet: Use getDestinationWallet to obtain the settle wallet details
+1. Get Destination Wallet: Use getSettleWallet to obtain the settle wallet details

-**getDestinationWallet(depositCoin)**: Test deposit coin to set settle address
+**getSettleWallet(depositCoin)**: Test deposit coin to set settle address
-The getDestinationWallet function is a wallet selection mechanism that determines which wallet should be used as the destination for settlement operations based on the input coin type and current wallet availability.
+The getSettleWallet function is a wallet selection mechanism that determines which wallet should be used as the destination for settlement operations based on the input coin type and current wallet availability.

 ```
-const depositCoin = ['BNB-bsc', false]; // ['COIN-network', false] or ['COIN-network', "Memo"] const settleWallet = shiftProcessor.getDestinationWallet(depositCoin);
+const depositCoin = ['BNB-bsc', false]; // ['COIN-network', false] or ['COIN-network', "Memo"] const settleWallet = shiftProcessor.getSettleWallet(depositCoin);
 ```

 The function returns the appropriate wallet object based on: